Meet Our Team

 Sarah Skoda

-Sarah joined the NQC Literacy team in 2019 after a 12-year career in education as a classroom teacher in both Chicago Public Schools and the suburbs.
-Her approach to literacy coaching focuses on helping educators foster a love for reading and writing in their students and helping educators implement strong foundational skills practices in their classrooms.
-Sarah invests in schools to collaboratively discover the best ways to incorporate the components of a holistic literacy block in each classroom, offering step-by-step support along the way.
-She holds a Bachelor’s degree in Elementary Education from University of Illinois and a Master’s degree in Curriculum and Instruction from National Louis University.
-She and her husband are caregivers to three children.
-Her Kindle is always within arm’s length and her love for reading continually inspires her work.
+Sarah joined the NQC Literacy team in 2019 after more than twelve years as a classroom teacher in both Chicago Public Schools and the suburbs.
+Her approach to literacy coaching focuses on helping educators support their students with strong literacy practices in ways that are both practical and immediately applicable, offering step-by-step support along the way.
+You can find Sarah and her husband and three kids outside camping and exploring as many National Parks as they can.
+Her Kindle is always within arm’s length and her love of reading continually inspires her work.

-Sarah’s projects include facilitating professional learning around the implementation of Skyline Foundational Skills curriculum in Chicago Public schools, facilitating learning sessions with schools around curriculum review, and implementing new foundational skills curricula like UFLI, Fundations, and Geodes.
+Sarah’s projects include facilitating professional learning around the implementation of Skyline Foundational Skills curriculum in Chicago Public Schools, facilitating learning sessions with schools around curriculum review, and implementing new curricula resources like UFLI, Fundations, CKLA, and Fishtank.

 Jeannie Kim

 As an educator, Jeannie is passionate about authentic and culturally sustaining curriculum and instruction that affirms students’ identities and promotes critical thinking.
-Over the past fifteen years, she has been a classroom teacher, interventionist, and instructional coach in Chicago public and charter schools.
-Jeannie holds a Master’s degree from the University of Chicago’s Urban Teacher Education Program.
-She joins the NQC Literacy team with a commitment to collaborate and support other educators in creating systems, planning, and making instructional shifts within a holistic literacy framework.
-She lives in Chicago with her husband and two children.
+Over the past nineteen years, she has taught 5th, 6th, and 7th grades and has also worked as an interventionist and instructional coach.
+Jeannie joins the NQC Literacy team with a commitment to collaborate and support other educators in creating or adapting curricular units for their students and engaging in transformative coaching cycles around a literacy goal.
+She lives in Chicago with her husband and two children and can often be found reading or dabbling in water painting.